tklammsteiner/tklammsteiner.github.io/projects.md

 **since 2020**: Co-housing effect on the microbiome of Black Soldier Fly larvae

 ### Past projects
-**2018-2019**: Six-legged livestock: rearing Black Soldier Fly larvae on biowaste
+**2018-2019**: Six-legged livestock: rearing black soldier fly larvae on biowaste
 [[Klammsteiner et al. 2020a]](/docs/publications/klammsteiner-et-al-2020a.pdf)

 **2014-2018**: From waste to feed: waste products as a source of protein-rich feedstuff